 Over the last 500,000 years, the Delmarva peninsula has grown towards the south, fed by sediments eroded off the Appalachian Mountains in Pennsylvania/New York and carried by ocean currents.
 The channel of the Susquehanna River has been pushed south, past the former deltas of the Potomac/Rappahannock/York rivers and down to the channel of the James River.

-When the Susquehanna River carved new channels during low sea levels, they migrated to the west of the old riverbed and the river mouth moved further south as the Delmarva Peninsula grew.
+When the Susquehanna River carved new channels during low sea levels, the river migrated to the west of the old riverbed and the mouth of the river moved further south as the Delmarva Peninsula grew.
+Former channels of Susquehanna River were filled with sediment during "high stands" when sea levels were higher, and the river carved a new channel when sea level dropped to bypass the clogged channel.

 The Exmore Channel, the oldest paleochannel dating back to 300,000-500,000 years ago, was the path of the combined Susquehanna and Potomac rivers east across the Continental Shelf.